VA Disability Rating for Hearing Loss: 2026 Guide

 Getting the Right C&P Exam

-Your C&P audiology exam must be conducted in a sound-isolated booth by a licensed audiologist.
-At the exam, do not try to "hear better" than you naturally do — perform honestly.
+Your C&P audiology exam must be conducted in a sound-isolated booth by a licensed audiologist, not a physician or nurse.
+At the exam, perform honestly without trying to hear better than you naturally do.
 Your goal is an accurate measurement of your real hearing ability without aids.
-The examiner will test frequencies at 1000, 2000, 3000, and 4000 Hz.
+The examiner tests pure tone thresholds at 1000, 2000, 3000, and 4000 Hz, then administers the Maryland CNC word recognition test.

 0% Rating Still Has Value

 Even a 0% hearing loss rating is worth having.
-It establishes service connection, entitling you to free VA audiology care and hearing aids — which can cost thousands of dollars privately.
-It also protects your future increase claims if your hearing deteriorates.
+It establishes service connection, entitling you to free VA audiology care and hearing aids, which cost $1,000-$7,000 per pair privately.
+It also creates a baseline for future increase claims if your hearing deteriorates, and it may support secondary conditions such as depression or isolation from communication difficulty.

 Combine Hearing Loss with Tinnitus

-Tinnitus (DC 6260, always 10%) and hearing loss (DC 6100, 0% to 100%) result from the same military noise exposure but are completely separate diagnostic codes.
+The tinnitus rating (DC 6260, always 10%) and hearing loss (DC 6100, 0%-100%) result from the same military noise exposure but are completely separate diagnostic codes.
 Filing both in the same claim adds the 10% tinnitus on top of any hearing loss rating, increasing your overall combined rating.
-Use the calculator to see the combined effect.
+They do not reduce each other in the combined ratings formula, each adds independently.

 Hearing Aids and Assistive Devices

 With a service-connected hearing loss rating of any percentage, the VA will provide hearing aids, batteries, cleaning supplies, and follow-up audiological care at no cost.
-This alone can be worth thousands of dollars per year even at a 0% rating.
+Modern VA-issued hearing aids are digital and comparable to premium private-market devices.
+Cochlear implant programs, assistive listening devices, and captioned telephones are also available through VA audiology.
+This benefit alone can be worth thousands of dollars per year regardless of your percentage rating.

 Frequently Asked Questions